katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 METADATA=$DIR/data/starling_3populations_metadata.txt
 ```

+> :heavy_exclamation_mark: **Working with your own data** <br>
+> <br>
+> Alternatively, you can also use your own data for this workshop.
+If so, it is a good idea to thin your SNP dataset down to roughly 5,000 SNPs to ensure compute times are not too long.
+If you have more than 50 individuals you may also want to reduce this too.
+If you would like to do this, just place your genetic variant and metadata file in the ``data`` directory and define ``VCF`` and ``METADATA`` based on their names. <br>

 Across this workshop, we will need the genetic data to be in several different formats.
 Let's prepare that now.
 First we convert the VCF to PLINK, and then to BED.

 ```
 cd $DIR/data
 module load vcftools/0.1.16
 module load plink/1.90b6.7
-cp $VCF . #lets make sure we have a copy of our VCF in our project working directory vcftools --vcf $VCF --out (basename $VCF .vcf).plink --plink plink --file (basename $VCF .vcf).plink --make-bed --noweb --out (basename $VCF .vcf)
+vcftools --vcf $VCF --out starling_3populations.plink --plink plink --file starling_3populations.plink --make-bed --noweb --out starling_3populations
 ```

-> :heavy_exclamation_mark: **Working with your own data** <br>
-> <br>
-> Alternatively, you can also use your own data for this workshop.
-If so, it is a good idea to thin your SNP dataset down to roughly 5,000 SNPs to ensure compute times are not too long.
-If you have more than 50 individuals you may also want to reduce this too. <br>

 ## PCAdapt